-It is unquestionable that the Covid-19 outbreak is having a profound impact on every element of work and personal life.
-At this stage, most businesses are still working out what the impact is on them, in terms of their workforces, their supply chains, and demand from their customers.
+It is unquestionable that the COVID-19 outbreak is having a profound impact on every element of work and personal life.
+At this stage, most businesses are still working out what the impact is on them, in terms of their workforce,their supply chains, and demand from their customers.
 But the bottom line is that all businesses need to find a way to keep going during this time of unprecedented disruption.

 The temptation might be to retrench and cut back on all discretionary spend, but the lesson from previous crises is that businesses that continue to invest in, and support, their channel partners are best placed to reap the benefits when the economy begins to recover.